4 Simple Ways to Reset Restriction Passcode on iPhone

 Here is the clever thing, here is why we think you should choose to use Dr.Fone.
 You firstly used our tools to backup everything.
 When you restore the data to your phone, you can also restore everything, as well as select to restore just the items which you want to restore.
 If you restore everything to your iPhone, only your data (your messages, music, photos, address book... etc.) will be transferred back to your phone.

 What if I have already backup with iTunes or iCloud?

 The problem is that if you use a backup from iTunes or iCloud is will also overwrite all the passwords.
 The old passcodes/passwords, including those you have forgotten, will be put back onto your phone.
 You will be back where you started.
 If you use Dr.Fone, that will not be the case!
 You will be starting fresh, with just your data restored.

 However, if you HAVE to restore data from the iTunes or iCloud backup, you can restore selectively with this tool as well, without importing the restriction passcode again.
 Select the data you need to restore and export it to your computer without restoring the restriction setting to your iPhone.

 This solution requires the use of your computer.

 First, you should understand that this method will not work with 'Find My iPhone' enabled, as that gives additional security, which in this situation is not helpful.
-You need to go to 'Settings' on your phone, and toggle 'Find My iPhone' off from under the 'iCloud' menu.
+You need to go to 'Settings' on your phone and toggle 'Find My iPhone' off from under the 'iCloud' menu.

 Please note that you cannot get around the problem of a lost Restrictions Passcode by using any variation of “Erase All Settings and Contents” on your phone.
-If you try to go this route, you will be asked to provide the Apple ID passcode and the Restrictions Passcode, the last being the very thing which you have lost or forgotten!
+If you try to go this route, you will be asked to provide the Apple ID passcode and the Restrictions Passcode, the last being the very thing that you have lost or forgotten!

 Step 1.
 Ensure that 'Find my iPhone' is off, and backup your iPhone.